 - Be nice.
 I’ve found that being nice to people in the transportation industry gets you much further.
 Remember they have people yelling at them for things that usually aren’t their fault.
 Sometimes if you’re nice, people are more willing to help you out.

 I hope this helps people in a situation like mine!
-Share your own experience in the comments and help out fellow travelers.
+Above all, keep your paperwork and IDs safely with you at all times.